Open-Speech-EkStep/crowdsource-dataplatform/crowdsource-fe/README.md

 ### `npm run check`

-For running lint, typecheck and test with coverage.
+For running lint, stylelint, typecheck and test with coverage.

 ### `npm run build`